elixir-lang/elixir-lang.github.com/_posts/2023-09-20-strong-arrows-gradual-typing.markdown

 def identity(arg) when is_number(arg), do: arg
 ```

-In the example above, `identity` will fail if given any value that is not an integer.
+In the example above, `identity` will fail if given any value that is not a number.
 We often rely on pattern matching and guards and, in turn, they helps us assert on the types we are working with.
-Not only that, Erlang's JIT compiler already relies on this information to perform optimizations whenever possible.
+Not only that, Erlang's JIT compiler already relies on this information to [perform optimizations](https://www.erlang.org/blog/type-based-optimizations-in-the-jit/) whenever possible.

 We also say Elixir is strongly typed because its functions and operators avoid implicit type conversions.
-The following functions also fail when the input does not match its type:
+The following functions also fail when their input does not match their type:

 ```elixir
 $ binary() -> binary()